milaninayak123/KIIT-BOT/README.md

 ## Motivation
 Recognizing the various challenges students encounter, I wanted to create a tool that serves as a reliable companion in our academic journeys.
 The KIIT Help Bot is dedicated to enhancing the student experience by providing useful features that cater to both educational needs and personal interests.

-## Introduction
-KIIT Bot is a Telegram bot designed to assist KIIT students with various academic and fun features.